A geometric approach to counting norms in cyclic extensions of function fields: Abstract

 \section{Abstract}

-In this paper we improve on results obtained by Lior Bary-Soroker, Yotam Smilanski, and Adva Wolf in \cite{lior} which deals with finding asymptotics for a function field version on sums of two squares in the large degree limit or large $q$.
-An asymptotic in the $q^n\rightarrow \infty$ has been recently obtained by Ofir Gorodetsky in \cite{ofir}.
-The main tool is a new twisted Grothendieck Lefschetz trace formula, inspired by the paper \cite{jordan}.
-Using a combinatorial description of the cohomology we obtain a precise quantitative result, a new type of homological stability phenomena and we recover the $q^n\rightarrow \infty$ asymptotic result.
+In this paper we prove an explicit version of a function field analogue of a classical result of Odoni about norms in number fields \cite{odoni}, in the case of a cyclic Galois extensions.
+In the particular case of a quadratic extension, we recover the result Lior Bary-Soroker, Yotam Smilanski, and Adva Wolf in \cite{lior} which deals with finding asymptotics for a function field version on sums of two squares, improved upon by Ofir Gorodetsky in \cite{ofir}, and reproved by the author in his Ph.D thesis using the method of this paper.
+The main tool is a twisted Grothendieck Lefschetz trace formula, inspired by the paper \cite{jordan}.
+Using a combinatorial description of the cohomology we obtain a precise quantitative result which works in the $q^n\rightarrow \infty$ regime, and a new type of homological stability phenomena, which arises from the computation of certain inner products of representations.